 WEEK ONE: Post a blog entry reflecting on the first class with MK Abadoo and VCU students.
 Discuss the class agreements that were generated and your experience of the movement exercises.
 Consider the following questions: What characterizes MK’s teaching approach?
 What kind of class culture is being cultivated?
 What values are embodied in the pedagogical approach and classroom experience?
 What resonated with you?
 What was challenging?
 What do you expect from this experience?
 What question(s) came up for you for further consideration?

-WEEK TWO: Questions to consider for the Gabriel Week event: How is the event conceived and organized?
+WEEK TWO: Questions to consider for response of the Gabriel Week event produced by Untold RVA and directed by Free Egunfemi: How is the event conceived and organized?
 Who is present, both participating and in attendance?
 How are the African Burial Ground and the unmarked former Richmond City Gallows activated through this event?
 How is dance/music/theater activated as community organizing (following the definition that MK offered of community organizing as bringing people together for a common purpose)?
 How do commemoration, performance, and ritual intersect in this event?
 What was of particular interest to you?
 What surprised you?
 What was challenging for you?
 What did you learn?
 What new questions came up for you?

-WEEK THREE: Questions to consider as you reflect on the exhibit “Determined.”
+WEEK THREE: Questions to consider as you reflect on the exhibit Determined: The 400 Year Struggle for Black Equality at the Virginia Museum of History and Culture.
 What was particularly interesting to you?
 What surprised you?
 What did you learn?
 What do you think was missing from the exhibit and why do you think it would have been important to include it?
 How does this exhibit help you think about who gets to tell their stories and how they get tell them?
 Often, people refer to the term African American history, at the same time there are scholars who invite us to think about this as American history.
 Why might that distinction be important?
 What might be gained or lost in thinking about it in that way?
 What new questions did the exhibit and/or your conversation with Free Egunfemi bring up for you?
 Reminder: Do reference any of the readings and/or discussions from this course and any other relevant resources in your reflection.

 WEEK FOUR: As you begin to prepare to create a digital story during the second half of the semester, you will look at some digital stories made by other students at UR.
 Go to the Digital Stories content area in this site and click on the Powerpoint presentation.
 Access the sample digital stories that are provided in the presentation.
 View the one on Harvey Milk and at least three more.
 Choose two samples for which you will write a reflection in this week’s blog entry.
 Questions to consider: What attracted you about the digital story?
 Did you learn something new about the subject matter?
 Were you moved by the story?
 What was your takeaway?
 What were some elements in how the digital story was constructed that worked particularly well?
 Why?
 What elements did not work as well?
 Why?
 From watching these samples, what would you like to be able to either include (either subject matter and/or construction technique) in your own digital story?
 What do you realize now that you would want to exclude or avoid?